Simplified Employee Pension Plans (SEPs)

 Contributions are deductible by the employer or by the self-employed and they are not subject to ordinary income taxes for the employees.
 However, they are subject to employment taxes.
 Contributions do not have to be made every year but they must be based on a written allocation formula and not discriminate among employees or owners.
 The contribution must be paid to every eligible employee, including any who die or terminate their employment before the contribution.
 Contributions for common-law employees are deductible as a business expense, but the deduction for the self-employed or business owners is an above-the-line deduction for gross income, which saves on the marginal income tax but not the self-employment tax.

-Contributions to a SEP are deductible in the tax year for which they were made, which includes contributions made within the year itself and any contributions made for a prior year that were made between January 1 and the due date of the tax return, including extensions.
+Contributions to a SEP are deductible in the tax year for which they were made, including contributions made within the year itself and any contributions made for a prior year that were made between January 1 and the due date of the tax return, including extensions.
 If the taxpayer uses a fiscal year, and the SEP is maintained on a calendar year, then the taxpayer deducts the contributions for the fiscal year containing the end of the calendar year.
-So if the taxpayer's fiscal year ends on July, 2015, then the SEP contributions for calendar year 2014 are deducted on the taxpayer's 2013 tax return.
+So if the taxpayer's fiscal year ends on July, 2020, then the SEP contributions for calendar year 2019 are deducted on the taxpayer's 2018 tax return.

 1 + Employees' Rate